gsergom/YouSet/README.md

 # Theoretical background

 The interactions in a macro-complex define how chains are displayed in space, which chains surround other chains, and how they interact with each other through forces and contacts.
-We considered that two chains interact with distances between atoms less than 8Å.
-For protein-protein interactions at least one distance between CA atoms, for protein - nucleic acid at least one distance between CA atoms of the protein chain and all atoms of the nucleic acid, and between nucleic acid chains at least one distance between all atoms was considered.
+We considered that two chains interact with distances between atoms less than 8 Å. For protein-protein interactions at least one distance between CA atoms, for protein - nucleic acid at least one distance between CA atoms of the protein chain and all atoms of the nucleic acid, and between nucleic acid chains at least one distance between all atoms was considered.
 Clashes are unfavorable interactions where atoms are too close in space and can have a problem of energetic repulsion.
 Protein-protein clashes have been considered as interactions with at least one distance between CA atoms less than 2 Å. We have found that CA steric clashes (Alpha-carbon atom pairs) have higher cut-off distances than steric clashes (any atom pair).
 Protein-nucleic acid and nucleic acid-nucleic acid interactions, have been considered steric clashes if at least one distance is less than 1 Å between any atom.
 This program have been designed to avoid clashes in the final model, if one clash is detected, it stops to try to add the new chain in that position and continues iterating by all the possible positions.
 The program will iterate a maximum number of times in order to try to add all the possible chains in the complex, according to the given stoichiometry.
 This stoichiometry may be given by the user with an optional argument, but if it’s not selected, the program holds by default the real stoichiometry of the complex.